13 Important Factors in Computer Audio Recording

 The quality of your soundcard or audio interface

-Before, I attempted to use an onboard soundcard from ASUS-P4P800X.
+Before, I attempted to use an onboard soundcard from ASUS-P4P800X in year 2004.
 It is a Soundmax Soundcard.
 Well, I can say it is decent for an onboard soundcard but the recording quality is not good.
-Although it helps me produce 7 songs from my catalog, but it takes me a very hard time to record because of these following weaknesses:
+Although it helps me produce some songs, it does have a lot of disadvantages:

 a.
 Extreme noise